Home Business Policies FAQ Items For Sale Previous Repairs

 How much do repairs cost ?

 Costs are influenced by the time needed to do the repair and the amount of materials required.
-To carve a Japanese Naginata pole arm for a large Meiji Okimono is a lot more complicated and expensive than a simple spear for a Chinese ivory prince of the same size.
+To carve a very detailed Japanese pole arm for a large early Okimono is a lot more complicated and expensive than a simple spear for a Chinese modern carving of the same size.
 It is almost impossible to estimate repair costs until I actually have the item at my shop for evaluation.
 In the comparison given here, the Chinese spear could cost $50.00 and the Japanese pole arm might be $150.00.
 My hourly rate varies from $75 to $125 per hour depending on the complexity of the work.
 Most minor repairs are done in an hour or less.

 Once an item arrives, I will evaluate the problems and contact the customer.
 At that point, I can usually offer an accurate estimate for repair.
 Many times, the customer does not realize the piece has other damage or missing parts.
 Having worked on innumerable ivories, I scrutinize each piece carefully.
 Ivories are cleaned of dirt and dust unless the customer specifies otherwise.
 Old glue or other materials that do not belong on the ivory are also removed.
 If a customer opts to not have the item repaired, it will be carefully repacked and returned.
 The customer is responsible for shipping costs.